 Data was collected consecutively for three days every month for ten (10) months, between morning (6:30am), afternoon and evening (6:30pm).
-The direct and indirect methods was employed in population estimation.
-The direct method is the transect method while the indirect method involves calls and visual observation.
-The population density was determined using the formula $D = \sum \frac{n}{2LW}$.
+The direct method, involving the transect method and indirect methods, approaching calls and visual observation were employed in population estimation.
+The population density was determined using the formula (equation 1) proposed by Asokan et al. [8].